OriginalityAI/ai-citation-study/PLAN.md

 ## Research Questions

+- **Is there a negative correlation between AI-generated content and citation likelihood in Google AI Overviews — and a positive one for human-written content?**
-- **What proportion of sources cited in Google AI Overviews are AI-generated?**
+- What proportion of sources cited in Google AI Overviews are AI-generated?
 - How is AI/human ratio distributed across different query topics?
 - What queries do not result in an AI summary?
 Which queries result in "An AI Overview is not available for this search"?
 - Does this impact the quality of overviews?